lancewood1/cloud-native-course-errata/README.md

 #### Spring vs. Spring Boot
 - Skip the first part of the lab (creating Spring MVC app).
   Just do the second part of the lab (creating Spring Boot app).
+- Make sure to select "Spring Boot 1.5.x" (not "Spring Boot 2.0.x") if you are creating a Spring Boot app from "start.spring.io".
+  If you are creating an Spring Boot app from internal "go/moneta", it is already using "Spring Boot 1.5.x"
 - Add "message" property to application.yml (or application.properties)
 - Use different port (instead of default port of 8080)
 - Use customer banner: create one from patorjk.com